List of available APIs

 Usage scenario 6: Import companies

-This is a network-only usage scenario (companies cannot be imported to P2P).
+Importing companies is a network-only usage scenario (companies cannot be imported to P2P).
+Companies are imported through the 'companies' API.
 The sequence of API messages is same as when posting master data records.

 The company identifier type (field identifiers.schemeId) needs to be specified from available values.
 Please expand the element under the flow diagram for a table of available values.